 PRES(01) Executable lines should be written using upper case characters.
-173 PRES(02) Comments should be written with lower case characters 173 PRES(02) Indentation rules.
+173 PRES(02) Comments should be written with lower case characters 173 PRES(03) Indentation rules.
 173 PRES(04) The ending statement of a module or subroutine should repeat its name.
 173 PRES(05) One should avoid writing more than one statement per line.
 173 PRES(06) The comments should be written in English only.
 174 PRES(07) Blank lines should remain empty.
 174 PRES(08) Namelist and internal variables in data module to be separated.
 174 PRES(09) Each description line should be independent.
 174 PRES(10) The documentation should be separated from the starting statement.
-174 PRES(10) Each procedure should begin with a documentation header.
+174 PRES(11) Each procedure should begin with a documentation header.
 175 PRES(12) Header documentation to be separated from the entry point statement.
-175 PRES(12) PRES(13) Template for modifications comments. $175 \\ 175$ PRES(13) Declaration of variables to be separated from the header documentation.
-176 PRES(14) Declaration of variables to be separated from the header documentation.
-Declarations of variables to be grouped according to type & attributes.
+175 PRES(13) Template for modifications comments.
+175 PRES(14) Declaration of variables to be separated from the header documentation.
+176 PRES(15) Declarations of variables to be grouped according to type & attributes.
 176 PRES(16) All attributes of a variable to be grouped in the same instruction.
-176 PRES(10) Templates like "!
+176 PRES(17) Templates like "!
 Dummy scalar arguments :" etc. are not necessary.
-178 PRES(17) PRES(18) Each variable should be declared separately.
-178 PRES(18) PRES(19) Items to be regularly spaced in used variables lists.
-178 PRES(19) PRES(20) The declaration and the presentation of dummy arguments to be the same.
-178 ( ) Separating commas at the end of lines in the SUBROUTINE variable lists.
-179 $\frac{\text{PRES}(21)}{\text{PRES}(22)}$ New lines in the CALL variable lists as new lines in the subroutine.
-179 PRES(22) PRES(23) Code body to be split into numbered sections and subsections.
-180 PRES(23) PRES(24) Each section should be clearly separated from the previous one.
-180 ( ) Each subsection should be clearly separated from the previous one.
-180 PRES(25) Comments to be placed just before or on the same line as the code.
-180 PRES(26) DO and DO WHILE loops should be indented with 2 blank spaces.
-180 PRES(27) Use a character label for each loop in case of complex loops nesting.
-181 PRES(28) Conditional blocks should be indented with 2 blank spaces.
-181 PRES(29) - 181 PRES(30) Nesting of conditional blocks should not be more than 3 levels deep.
-Conditional block boundaries should stand out.
-182 PRES(31) PRES(32) The length should be limited to 80 characters per line.
+178 PRES(18) Each variable should be declared separately.
+178 PRES(19) Items to be regularly spaced in used variables lists.
+178 PRES(20) The declaration and the presentation of dummy arguments to be the same.
+179 PRES(21) Separating commas at the end of lines in the SUBROUTINE variable lists.
+179 PRES(22) New lines in the CALL variable lists as new lines in the subroutine.
+179 PRES(23) Code body to be split into numbered sections and subsections.
+180 PRES(24) Each section should be clearly separated from the previous one.
+180 PRES(25) Each subsection should be clearly separated from the previous one.
+180 PRES(26) Comments to be placed just before or on the same line as the code.
+180 PRES(27) DO and DO WHILE loops should be indented with 2 blank spaces.
+181 PRES(28) Use a character label for each loop in case of complex loops nesting.
+181 PRES(29) Conditional blocks should be indented with 2 blank spaces.
+181 PRES(30) Nesting of conditional blocks should not be more than 3 levels deep.
+182 PRES(31) Conditional block boundaries should stand out.
+182 PRES(32) The length should be limited to 80 characters per line.
 183 PRES(33) Continuation lines to be indented with one supplementary blank space.
 183 PRES(34) Lines should be broken in a readable manner.
 183 PRES(35) The continuation characters should be aligned on the same columns.
 183